NotSimpy/now-playing/README.md

 # now-playing
-Shows the song that's playing on your system from apps like spotify or soundcloud. (only .exe not in browser)
+Shows the song that's playing on your system from apps like spotify or soundcloud. (only .exe not in browser) (want the source code? dm me on discord)

 move the text by clicking exactly on one of the letters